-The Group's existing auditors, Mazars LLP, have been the auditors of the Group since 17 December 2007 and Mr Dominique Tan is the current audit partner in charge since his appointment on 31 December 2014.
-During FY2015, non-audit related work was carried out by the external auditors amounted to a fees of \$\$2,140 (inclusive of GST) and the AC is satisfied that their independence has not been impaired.
-The audit fees paid to the external auditors amounted to \$\$120,000 for FY2015.
+The Group's external auditors, Mazars LLP, did not seek for re-appointment at the Company's AGM held on 25 April 2016.
+The Company has appointed RT LLP as the Company's external auditors on 16 December 2016.
+During FY2016, no non-audit related work was carried out by the external auditors and the AC is satisfied that their independence has not been impaired.
+The audit fees paid to the external auditors amounted to S\$80,000 for FY2016.
 The Company has complied with Rules 712 and 715 of the SGX-ST Listing Manual in relation to the engagement of its auditors.